HISTORY OF SHROVE MONDAY

 As we’ll see in tomorrow’s article on Mardi Gras, meat was usually avoided during the Lenten period of 40 days.
 So during Shrovetide, immediately before Ash Wednesday, various meat dishes were enjoyed.
 Another name for Shrove Monday is Collop Monday.
 Collop is an Elizabethan English word that means a small piece of bacon, which was a part of the breakfast meal eaten on this day.
 The remaining fat was often kept for making pancakes the next day, on Shrove Tuesday.

-Rose Monday, in German speaking countries is a transliteration of Rosenmontag which means “running Monday” and is the highlight of the German “Karneval”.
+Rose Monday, in German-speaking countries, is a transliteration of Rosenmontag which means “running Monday” and is the highlight of the German “Karneval” procession.

 This day is also called Hall Monday and Merry Monday.